Every Experience Protects the Cloud Forest

 Continental Divide Trail

-The Continental Divide Trail offers Monteverde’s most immersive cloud forest experience, beginning with a short link to the Heart of the Forest Trail and its hanging bridge before climbing toward the Preserve’s high-elevation dwarf forest shaped by constant winds.
+The Continental Divide Trail offers the Preserve’s most immersive cloud forest experience, beginning with a short link to the Heart of the Forest Trail and its hanging bridge before climbing toward the Preserve’s high-elevation dwarf forest shaped by constant winds.
+As the path rises, visitors encounter shifting vegetation, misty viewpoints, and the dramatic transition between Pacific and Caribbean watersheds.
+The route highlights how elevation and exposure shape the forest’s ecology, revealing stunted trees, resilient epiphytes, and sweeping ridgeline scenes that help visitors understand the living dynamics of Monteverde’s mountainous environment.

 Trail Snapshot: